Yelp/elastalert/docs/source/elastalert.rst

 ``es_port``: The port corresponding to ``es_host``.
 The environment variable ``ES_PORT`` will override this field.

+``es_version``: The version of the Elasticsearch cluster.
+If not set, ElastAlert will send a request and retrieve it automatically.

 ``use_ssl``: Optional; whether or not to connect to ``es_host`` using TLS; set to ``True`` or ``False``.
 The environment variable ``ES_USE_SSL`` will override this field.